Edge-Hill-University-Web/CIS2701-Development-Container/README.md

 # CIS2152 Fundamentals of Web Coding

-A Visual Studio based Development Container for CIS2152.
+**Ready for 2023** A Visual Studio based Development Container for CIS2152.

 ## Requirements